dlshu/adversarial-attack-on-IDS/README.md

 # adversarial-attack-on-IDS
 Source code for the paper 'Generative Adversarial Attacks Against Intrusion Detection Systems Using Active Learning'.

+The code is written and tested in Python 3.6 and PyTorch 1.2.0.

 Requires the network traffic flow data file 'MachineLearningCSV.zip' from the CICIDS 2017 dataset (available for free at https://www.unb.ca/cic/datasets/ids-2017.html).

 To generate the adversarial attack using the Gen-AAL algorithm: